-A ductless mini-split is basically a heat pump that does not rely on air ducts.
+A ductless mini split is a heat pump that does not rely on air ducts.
 A regular ductless mini split comprises an outdoor cabinet and up to four handlers that are attached to the walls inside the home.
 Air handlers disperse the conditioned air directly from the refrigerant line.

-The outdoor unit of a ductless mini-split is made up of a compressor and condenser.
-The indoor and outdoor units are connected through a tubing.
+The outdoor unit of a ductless mini split is made up of a compressor and condenser.
+The indoor and outdoor units are connected through the tubing.
 Ductless mini-splits are energy-efficient and compact.
 These systems can be installed in any room easily.
-You may need more than one ductless mini-split to cool your home.
+You may need more than one ductless mini split to cool your home.